-This exciting Master of Business Management, specialised in Tourism & Travel, challenges students to study at a high academic standard, combining case studies and research.
-However the degree programme also has a real practical approach in its design - through project weeks, professional enquiry and a module of professional based learning in which students complete a short work placement often linked directly to their final project.
+This exciting MSc, Master of Business Management specialised in Tourism & Travel, challenges students to study at a high academic standard, combining case studies and research.
+However, the degree programme also has a practical approach in its design - through project weeks, professional enquiry and a module of professional-based learning in which students complete a short work placement often linked directly to their final project.

 - Marketing Management